shiavault/shiavault-library/books/islamic-doctrines-simplified/6-the-bestower-of-provision.md

-***“And He set on the earth firm mountains standing above its surface, and He blessed the earth and measured therein nourishment for all things, in four periods: in accordance with the needs of the seekers”.Holy Qur'an (41:10)***
+***“And He set on the earth firm mountains standing above its surface, and He blessed the earth and measured therein nourishment for all things, in four periods: in accordance with the needs of the seekers”.
+Holy Qur'an (41:10)***

 People are the seekers of sustenance, for food, water and money, on this earth.
 In our organized society we get them through working in different